chrxh/alien/README.md

 * [Reddit](https://www.reddit.com/r/AlienProject)

 ## Documentation
-A documentation including tutorial-like articles can be found at [alien-project.gitbook.io/docs](https://alien-project.gitbook.io/docs).
+A documentation, which introduces the reader to the simulator with tutorial-like articles can be found at [alien-project.gitbook.io/docs](https://alien-project.gitbook.io/docs).

 ## Minimal system requirements
 An Nvidia graphics card with compute capability 5.2 or higher is needed.
 Please check [https://en.wikipedia.org/wiki/CUDA#GPUs_supported](https://en.wikipedia.org/wiki/CUDA#GPUs_supported).